Student Leadership Recognition Awards

 Mālama

-Taking care of others and community
+(Taking care of others and community)

 Leaders demonstrate care for the land, family, and/or spirituality.
 This is often through civic and social engagement.
 Leaders have deep respect and honor for others and accept their responsibilities unconditionally.

-2024-2025 Nomination Form
+2025-2026 Nomination Form

-The 2024-2025 Ka Lama Kū Student Leadership Award nominations will open on January 16, 2025.
+The 2025-2026 Ka Lama Kū Student Leadership Award nominations opened on December 5th, 2025 and closes on January 23rd, 2026.

 The Ka Lama Kū Student Leadership Development Program has developed a Suggestions & Tips for Ka Lama Kū Recommendation Essays.
 This document outlines some of the things that the awards committee looks for in essays to award student individuals/groups.
 Our office highly recommends that you take a look at this document before submitting your nomination.
+The nomination form can be found here.

-All winners will be contacted the week starting March 25, 2025, via email.
-Our 2025 Ka Lama Kū Student Leadership Award Ceremony will be held on Friday, April 11, 2025 from 3:00-5:00pm in Campus Center 301.
+All winners will be contacted the week starting March 30, 2026, via email.
+Our 2026 Ka Lama Kū Student Leadership Award Ceremony will be held on Saturday, April 18, 2026 in the Campus Center Dining Hall.

 Awards Process